 King's Cross Hospital, Clepington Road, Dundee.
 A former fever hospital, now the operational headquarters of NHS Tayside.

 Ninewells.
-Note that Disabled Parking, costing £1.90, is also for a maximum of four hours.
+Note that Disabled Badge Parking, now costing £2.20, is for a maximum of four hours.

 Royal Dundee Liff Hospital, Dundee DD2 5NF.
 Adult Psychiatry and old age psychiatry.